 Beth returned quickly.
 “They said a first response team should be here in ten minutes.”

 Kate, turning to the woman beside her, without thinking, but with every good intention, repeated the information.
 As she looked down at the hand she still held, she noticed the handle of the walking stick leaning next to Sheila.
-Amongst the colours of the duck’s painted head, the black dot of an eye looked back at her.
+Amongst the bright colours of the duck’s painted head, the black dot of an eye looked back at her.